 Camera+ 2 also has a few surprises that other apps don’t have, such as the Depth Range Control.
 This feature only shows up when you take a portrait photo with a dual-lens camera phone.

-It’s a perfect tool to let you apply presets that either only affects to the foreground or the background.
+It’s a perfect tool to let you apply presets that only affect the foreground or the background.

 You also have to remember that Camera+ 2’s camera and editing tools are so useful, and they do a great job creating pro results from smartphone images.
 Having all those photo perks plus the in-app filters make this app unbeatable.